idymko/cd0583-model-scoring-and-drift-using-evidently/README.md

     ```
     >Note: We have implemented the code to calculate data drift for Week 1 and 2.

+### Deploying on Render

+1. Navigate to https://render.com/ and choose ‘Get Started for Free’ or to https://dashboard.render.com/ if you already have an account.
+2. Fill-out the signup form and activate your email.
+3. Once you complete the signup process, choose New → Static Site
+4. Connect a repository using Github
+5. Make sure to select the proper GitHub repo that you forked from Udacity repo.
+6. Press on Connect
+7. Make sure to give a name for your static site.
+The publish directory should be ./static.
+Then, press on Create Static Site.
+8. Wait for the deployment to complete.
+You sould see: ‘Your site is live’.
+Then, just navigate to the deployed site.

 ### Deploying on Heroku

 Follow the steps mentioned below: